-Figure 7: Temperature and precipitation trends in the Horn of Africa region comparing the entire set of CMIP5 and CMIP6 and the applied ISIMIP3b GCM data under RCP8.5 climate conditions.
+Figure 7: Simulated temperature and precipitation trends in the Horn of Africa region comparing the entire set of CMIP5 and CMIP6 and the applied ISIMIP3b GCM data under RCP1-2.6 (SSP1-2.6) and RCP8.5 (SSP5-8.5) climate conditions.

 Comparison of trends in observed and simulated climate data

 In a further step, a comprehensive analysis of the climate trends in the observed and simulated climate data was carried out.
-The trends analysis was done for both datasets for the historical period 1971-2020.
-It shows that for the Horn of Africa and Somalia, climate simulations, especially trends in precipitation, do not fit well the observed (reanalysed) precipitation trends.
-Figure §§ illustrates the results for trends in W5E5 precipitation and ISIMIP3b precipitation.

-While the precipitation trends are more diverse in W5E5 data, with also negative trends in Somalia, the mean trends of ISIMIP3b CMIP6 data are to a slight increase in precipitation.
+As an example, Figure §§ illustrates the trends in precipitation of the W5E5 and ISIMIP3b datasets and for the historical period 1971-2020.
+It shows that for the Horn of Africa and Somalia, climate simulations of the historical period, and especially trends in precipitation, do not fit well the observed (reanalysed) precipitation trends.
+While the precipitation trends are more diverse in W5E5 data, with also negative trends in the south-west of Somalia, the mean trends of ISIMIP3b CMIP6 show everywhere a slight increase in precipitation.